 In 2009, Riders began working with the provincial Ministry of Health (MoH) in Eastern Province, and specifically in Chadiza district.
 Riders deployed five Sample Transport (ST) couriers to collect patient samples from Chadiza’s 15 health centres.
 Following the success of the pilot ST project, five environmental health technicians (EHTs) were mobilised in August 2010.

 In August 2011, a baseline assessment for the Stanford Evaluation began in Southern Province and we expanded operations in Eastern Province to serve both Chadiza and Nyimba districts.

-A partnership with Plan International to manage 13 motorcycles was agreed in January 2012, as well as a contract with the MoH in Nyimba district.
-This ensured the mobilisation of eight motorcycles and eight four-wheeled vehicles.
+A partnership with the MoH in Nyimba district was agreed in 2011.
+This was initially for the management of eight motorcycles and eight four-wheeled vehicles.